 We must encourage our students to give the best of what is in them.
 We must first accept, though, that it won't always be our version of 100 percent.

-Understanding our own needs, strengths, and weaknesses helps us adapt with change.
+Understanding our own needs, strengths, and weaknesses help us adapt to change.
 Regardless of the multiple attributions given to the aphorism "Know Thyself," it's good advice for living well.

 Why can't it be measured?
 Achieving self-awareness is a life study and practice.
 We will always be discovering new things about ourselves with every trial and every victory we have.
 Making it an ongoing pursuit can be a part of a student's lifelong learning path.